 There are a variety of different designs of double-clad fibers.
 Figure 2 shows the fiber cross-sections for the most important design types.

 The simplest kind of design has a circular pump cladding and a centered core (first design in Figure 2).
-This is relatively easy to make and use, but in this kind of fibers there are propagation modes of the inner cladding (related to helical rays) which have hardly any overlap with the core, so that some significant part of the pump light exhibits incomplete absorption.
+The actual glass fiber may not differ at all from a normal core-pumped fiber, except that one uses a suitable coating with sufficiently low refractive index (e.g. fluorinated acrylate) to obtain a sufficiently large numerical aperture of the pump cladding.
+This kind of double-clad fiber is thus easy to make and use.
+However, but such fibers with a radially symmetric design there are propagation modes of the inner cladding (related to helical rays) which have hardly any overlap with the core, so that some significant part of the pump light exhibits incomplete absorption (see Figure 3).
 As a result, the gain and power efficiency are compromised.
-To a limited extent, this problem can be solved by strongly coiling the fiber.
+Only to a limited extent, this problem can be solved by strongly coiling the fiber.

 Double-clad fibers can also be made as photonic crystal fibers as shown in Figure 4.
 Here, the multimode pump core is suspended by very thin struts in the air cladding, through which the pump light cannot escape.
-Such a structure can have a very high numerical aperture of at least 0.6 for the pump light; this further reduces the requirements concerning the brightness of the pump source.
-The thickness of the struts can be chosen such that at the same time one achieves good mechanical stability, high thermal conductivity, and minimal pump losses.
+(Note that pump leakage resulting from an imperfect air cladding may damage the fiber coating.)
+Such a structure can have a very high numerical aperture of at least 0.6 for the pump light, which further reduces the requirements concerning the brightness of the pump source.
+The thickness of the struts can be chosen such that at the same time one achieves good mechanical stability, high thermal conductivity (resulting in a not dramatically increased temperature of the fiber core during high power operation), and minimal pump losses.
 Another advantage of this type of fiber is that pump light is kept away from the protective polymer coating, avoiding any damage by absorbed pump light.
-The guidance of the core is achieved as in other photonic crystal fibers.
+The guidance of light in the core is achieved as in other photonic crystal fibers.

 Parameters and Fabrication Methods of Double-clad Fibers

 In many cases, the core and inner cladding of a double-clad fiber are similar to those of a normal core-pumped fiber, except that in addition there is the lower-index outer cladding.
 If the inner cladding is made of silica, the outer cladding may consist of fluorine-doped silica.
 The numerical aperture for the inner cladding can then be e.g. ≈ 0.28.
 Larger values are possible with polymer outer claddings, but these cannot tolerate very high temperatures and may introduce higher propagation losses for the pump light.
 Therefore, all-glass designs are often preferred for high output powers.
-Note that photonic crystal fiber designs such as that shown in Figures 4 and 5 provide all-glass solutions with very high NA of the inner cladding.
+One may thus use triple-clad designs, but photonic crystal fiber designs such as that shown in Figures 4 and 5 also provide all-glass solutions, and that with very high NA of the inner cladding.

 Double-clad fibers are extensively used for cladding-pumped high-power fiber lasers and amplifiers.
 Such devices can have a fairly high power conversion efficiency (sometimes above 80%) combined with a high beam quality.
 As the beam quality of the output can be diffraction-limited whereas that of the pump can be poor, the brightness of the laser or amplifier output can be much higher than that of the pump source.
 Particularly if this increase in brightness is essential for an application, the cladding-pumped fiber laser may be called a brightness converter.